Murphy Brothers Playground

 Murphy's Brother's Playground

-In 1921 the Board of Aldermen named the park for politician and businessman John J. Murphy (1865-1911).
-The son of Irish immigrants, Murphy was one of eight brothers and sisters who was raised on the east side of Manhattan.
-He served as an alderman and as the acting Democratic leader of the 12th Assembly District.
+Businessman John J. Murphy was the son of Irish immigrants, and one of eight brothers and sisters raised on the east side of Manhattan.
+He served as an alderman and the acting Democratic leader of the 12th Assembly District.
 Murphy made his fortune as president of the New York Contracting and Trucking Company, which had a contract to excavate the site for Penn Station.
-His good fortune in business and politics resulted in large part from his more remarkable brother, Charles Francis Murphy (1858-1924), the sachem of Tammany Hall.
+His good fortune in business and politics resulted in large part from his older brother, Charles Francis Murphy (1858-1924), the leader of Tammany Hall.

 Check out your park's Vital Signs